 Uglich was founded in 1148 as a small princedom bordering on Muscovy, Uglich is one of the most beloved towns in Old Russia.
 The view of the town as you approach it from the Volga River is breathtaking with the Cathedral of the Resurrection and St. John's Church rising up on the horizon.
 The history of the town is fascinating; At the end of the 16th century, Maria Nagaya, seventh wife of Ivan the Terrible, lived in honorary exile at the Kremlin in Uglich.
 It was here in her garden that the 10 year old Prince Dmitry of the Rurik Dynasty, heir to the Russian throne was murdered by Boris Godunov who wanted to seize power for himself.
 On the spot of his death, the Church of St. Demitrius of the Blood was built and still stands today.
 The death of Prince Dmitri brought on the start of the Time of Troubles, a dynastic and political crises and one of the most tumultuous periods in Russian history which ended 15 years later after the election of a new Tsar Mikhail Romanov (the first Tsar of the Romanov Dynasty).
 Inside the Kremlin the oldest building in Uglich, the Palace of Tsarevich Dmitry also stands.
 During your time in Uglich you will learn more about the town's past and walk along the paths of Russian history.

-Yaroslavl: You will be taken to the panoramic city tour with a visit to a local market (free time).
-You will also see the Church of Elijah the Prophet (exterior), Church of St Nicholas (interior) and enjoy an interactive tour of former Governor's House (and visit to an Art Gallery).
+You will be taken ona Panoramic City Tour of Yaroslavl with a visit to a local market (free time).
+You will also see the Church of Elijah the Prophet (exterior), the Church of St Nicholas (interior) and enjoy an interactive tour of the former Governor's House and visit to an art gallery.

-Goritsy: You'll tour the St. Cyril on the White Lake Monastery and Museum of Icons.
+Arrival in the ancient village of Goritsy.
+Tour of the St. Cyril on the White Lake Monastery and the Museum of Icons.

 Goritsy is a tiny settlement 7 kilometers from the St. Cyril on the White Lake Monastery.
 The remains of the Nunnery of the Resurrection that sits on the banks of the Sheksna River can be visited and is within a quarter of a mile of where the ship stops.
 Goritsy is definitely a site to see for anyone with an interest in Russian history.
 St. Cyril on the White Lake was founded in 1397 by Kirill Belosersky on the shore of Lake Siverskoye.
 The monastery had wide trade in the 15th to 17th centuries and was used as a fortress to protect Russia's nobility during the Times of Troubles.